Wait - you can vaporize dry herbs!

 Puffco makes beautiful vaporizers.
 The Plus is the size of a pen, with a gentle taper halfway up the mouthpiece.
 It’s got a shiny finish that somehow resists fingerprints.
 The single color choice could easily be called black, but it has a dark brown, smokey tint hiding deep inside.
 I like the laid-back feel of the lighted button, as it gently brightens and darkens when you press it and let it go.
 If you also get the Puffco Peak, they’re a matching set!

 In 2020, Puffco released the colorfully psychedelic Puffco Vision Plus.
 For an additional $10, you can grab this flashy version for an eye-catching, kaleidoscopic concentrate pen on the go!

 Cleaning & Maintenance

-Hold the Plus upright when hitting it, and until the oils cool inside.
-If you tilt it too much, or set it on its side after a hit, oils can run out of the oven and make a mess.
+Hold the Plus upright when hitting it, and until the concentrates cool inside.
+If you tilt it too much, or set it on its side after a hit, concentrates can run out of the oven and make a mess.